 Students should bring a rough edit of digital images they hope to include in the book.
 Part of the course will be dedicated to editing and sequencing images into a meaningful narrative.
 Students will also learn how to choose typography, layouts, colorways, paper, and bindings that suit the concept of their book for a cohesive and engaging design.

 Blurb works best for fairly simple, image-driven books.
-For complex and highly customizable layouts that feature word and image, we suggest the InDesign: Digital Design for Publication course.
+For complex and highly customizable layouts that feature words and images, we suggest the InDesign: Digital Design for Publication course.
 Check out examples of books published through blurb on their website!

 Instructor: David Allen